Quantum theory of polariton weak lasing and polarization bifurcations: Abstract

 \section{Abstract}

 The quantum theory of polariton condensation in a trapped state reveals a second-order phase transition evidenced by spontaneous polarization parity breaking in sub-spaces of fixed polariton occupation numbers.
-The emission spectra of polariton condensate demonstrate the coexistence of the symmetry-conserving condensate state with the linear X polarization and the symmetry-broken, elliptically polarized states in the vicinity of the threshold.
-As a result, the oscillating linear second-order coherence $\gtwo{xx}{t}$, with $\gtwo{xx}{t}<1$ over some time intervals, is obtained.
-The spontaneous symmetry breaking is reflected in the second-order cross correlator of circular polarizations.
-The related build-up of elliptically-polarized weak lasing results also in non-monotonous dependence of the circular second-order coherence on the excitation power and the interaction strength.
+The emission spectra of a polariton condensate demonstrate the coexistence of a symmetry-conserving condensate state with linear polarization and two symmetry-broken elliptically polarized states in the vicinity of the threshold.
+As a result, an oscillating linearly polarized second-order coherence $g^{(2)}_{xx}(t)$, with $g^{(2)}_{xx}(t)<1$ over some time intervals, is obtained.
+Spontaneous symmetry breaking is reflected in the second-order cross correlator of circular polarizations.
+A related build-up of elliptically-polarized weak lasing also results in non-monotonous dependence of the circular second-order coherence on excitation power and interaction strength.